Optus Sport: 2018 FIFA World Cup and relinquishing rights to SBS

 Optus Sport purchased exclusive broadcast rights to broadcast 39 live matches of the 2018 FIFA World Cup in a deal with the public broadcaster SBS, who were awarded the original broadcast rights by FIFA.
 The remaining 25 matches would be simultaneously broadcast live on Optus Sport and SBS.
 The first game of the tournament that was broadcast exclusively on Optus Sport, Egypt vs. Uruguay on 15 June 2018, was marred with technical difficulties including buffering issues and failed connections.
 The negative reception and continued broadcasting problems resulted in a temporary arrangement made between Optus and SBS to broadcast all games on 18 and 19 June throughout a 48-hour period on SBS.
 This arrangement with SBS was extended on 20 June 2018 to include all group stage games, with Optus additionally leaving their app and streaming services free for the duration of the World Cup and until 31 August 2018 while refunding all current paid subscriptions.
 On 28 June 2018, Optus subsequently extended this arrangement to include all remaining matches at the World Cup.

+Shut down and transfer to Stan Sport

+Following months of speculation about a potential sale or assignment of Optus Sport’s portfolio, Optus confirmed on 30 June 2025 that it would transfer Optus Sport’s remaining football rights — including the Premier League, FA Cup, Japan’s J1 League, and the NWSL — to Stan Sport, owned by Nine Entertainment.

+Industry coverage valued the transaction at about A$300 million and reported an upfront payment of roughly A$20 million from Nine, with Nine assuming a portion of the Premier League fees while Optus reportedly retained obligations of around A$40 million per year for the remainder of the term.

+To facilitate the transition, Optus Sport continued through the UEFA Women's Euro 2025 tournament (3–28 July 2025) and then ceased operations on 1 August 2025, from which date Stan Sport became the Australian broadcaster for the affected competitions.
+Optus also offered discounted access to Stan Sport and issued refunds for unused portions of annual Optus Sport subscriptions, with some refunds processed by cheque due to billing-system constraints.

 Channels and content

-Optus Sport operates eleven multiplex channels:
+Optus Sport operated eleven multiplex channels: